lakesareadesign/multi.pass/content/plugins/shareaholic/readme.txt

 == Installation ==

-*Via Upload:*

-1. Upload the extracted archive to `wp-content/plugins/`
+*In WordPress:*

+1. Go to Plugins -> Add New -> Search for `Shareaholic`
-2. Activate the plugin through the 'Plugins' menu
+2. Press "Install Now" for the `Shareaholic` plugin
-3. Open the plugin settings page Settings -> Shareaholic
+3. Press "Activate Plugin"
 4. Adjust settings to your liking
 5. If you use a caching plugin please clear the cache
 6. Enjoy!

-*Via Admin:*

-1. Go to Plugins -> Add New
-2. Search for `Shareaholic`
+*Manual installation:*

+1. Upload the extracted `shareaholic` directory to `wp-content/plugins/`
+2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Install the plugin called `Shareaholic` and activate it
+3. Open the plugin settings page Settings -> Shareaholic
 4. Adjust settings to your liking
 5. If you use a caching plugin please clear the cache
 6. Enjoy!

+*WP-CLI installation:*

+1. `wp plugin install shareaholic --activate`

 = Shareaholic Shortcode Support / Manual Usage =